verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/RancherIssues.md

 Analysis detected an issue with the status of a cluster group managed with Fleet.

 ### Fleet Cluster Registration (clusterregistration.fleet.cattle.io)
-Analsys detected an issue with the registration status of a cluster managed with Fleet.
+Analysis detected an issue with the registration status of a cluster managed with Fleet.

 ### Fleet Git Repository (gitrepo.fleet.cattle.io)
-Analysis detected an issue with the configuration of a Git repository under Continuous Delivery.
+Analysis detected an issue with the configuration of a Git repository for continuous delivery.

 ### Git Jobs (gitjob.gitjob.cattle.io)
-Analysis detected an issue with the status of a Kubernetes job that is configured to be launched based on a Git event.
+Analysis detected an issue with the status of a Kubernetes job that is configured to be launched based on a git event.

 ### Catalogs (catalog.management.cattle.io)
 Analysis detected an issue with the configuration of a catalog of application templates.